 In June 2007, the FASB issued EITF 06-11, Tax Benefits from Dividends on Nonvested Stock and Option Awards, which applies to share-based payment arrangements in which the employee received dividends on the award during the vesting period.
-If ratified, this statement will be effective for fiscal years beginning after December 15, 2007.
+Tax benefits received on dividends associated with share-based awards that are charged to retained earnings should be recorded in additional paid-in capital and included in the pool of excess tax benefits available to absorb potential future tax deficiencies on share-based payment awards.
+This statement is effective for fiscal years beginning after December 15, 2007.
 We are in the process of evaluating the impact, if any, the adoption of EITF 06-11 will have on our results of operations and financial position.